S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 **Facilitator asks**: _Any other (essential) information you need to know about the driver or requirement?_

-Ask whatever questions you need, to be sure you understand enough about:
+Request and share whatever information you need, to be sure you understand enough about the driver and requirement.

--   the current situation,
--   the effect it has on the organization,
--   the requirement you're trying to address in this process and
--   the impact you want to achieve.

 **Tips for the facilitator:**

 -   Use rounds, hear one question at a time, and invite anyone with an answer to share it briefly.
 Encourage them to be brief and concise.
 -   Check regularly with the person who asks a question, if the answer(s) given is sufficient to move on.